 There are three spots along the Wind Ridge trail which are great spots to stop for a break or lunch.

-A little further up the trail, the alpine meadow becomes rockier (requiring a small rock climb or scramble).
+A little further up the Wind Ridge trail, the alpine meadow becomes rockier (requiring a small rock climb or scramble).
 Large rocks covered with beautiful red lichen jut out of the southern slope of Wind Ridge.
-These rocks are about half-way through the difficult upper section of this hike, making it a great place to plop down and have a well-deserved rest.
+These rocks are about half-way through the difficult upper section of the Wind Ridge hike, making it a great place to plop down and have a well-deserved rest.

 The rocks are home to a colony of Hoary Marmots – please do your part to keep them wild by not feeding them.